We are a community of intention. Get to know the Collective.

 Seattle, WA & SF Bay Area, CA

-Julia (she/her) is a culturally-informed community planner working towards an equitable, sustainable future by centering minoritized experiences in governance, planning, & development processes.
+Julia is a culturally-informed community planner working towards an equitable, sustainable future by centering minoritized experiences in governance, planning, & development processes.

 Kenyatta McLean